BrIDGs Frequently Asked Questions

 Can I out-license the proposed compound and continue to collaborate with BrIDGs?

 Yes.
 A compound may be licensed before, during or after working with BrIDGs.
-The principal investigator from the collaborating organization will continue to serve as the point of contact for the project.
+The principal investigator from the partnering organization will continue to serve as the point of contact for the project.
 The licensee is welcome to participate in project meetings and decisions with the permission of the principal investigator.

 How does BrIDGs handle confidentiality?